grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 She walked along the centerline of the space, the spine of the boat, listening carefully.
 It seemed to her that there was something wrong with the sound of her footsteps on the metal grating.
 As she neared the front of the compartment, she realized it was not the sound of her footsteps that was off, it was that she could hear water trickling faintly.
 She knelt and pulled up the grating.
 There was a pond of oily black water just under the deck level.
 In it swam a small school of old cigarette butts.
 Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.

 There should not be this much water.
-Now Percy knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the _Prospect's_ cargo hold was filling slowly with water.
+Now Percy knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the _Prospect_'s cargo hold was filling slowly with water.

 [//]: # (----- invisible character break)

 [//]: # (### Hemi deals with the pursuing sub in the control room)

 "Keep this depth, and course, I will be down at sonar listening for that sub."
 Hemi climbed down from the cramped control room to the compartment below.
 If he turned and leaned back from the sonar station, he could almost see up into the control room just behind and above him, and could still instruct the men at the controls of the boat.
-Likewise, Gregory and Bastian could still give him reports on the _Prospect's_ status, albeit with a little more emphasis thrown into their voices so they carried below to Hemi.
+Likewise, Gregory and Bastian could still give him reports on the _Prospect_'s status, albeit with a little more emphasis thrown into their voices so they carried below to Hemi.

 Hemi did not bother sitting down at the sonar station.
 Instead, he stood behind the empty sonar operator's chair and slipped the headphones with the worn ear-pads onto his head, covering one ear.
 He spun the control wheel for the sonar slowly, listening for human sounds out in the malevolent underwater darkness.
 There was nothing but silence.